 Building Trades 2 teaches students advanced skills in masonry, carpentry, electricity, and plumbing.
 The class prepares students to synthesize these valuable skills to build or repair residential structures, using a variety of materials and tools.
 Students will also learn current residential building codes associated with the trades.
-This is a double-blocked course.

-This course connects to the following career pathways: [Architecture & Construction - Building Trades](#)
+[Architecture & Construction - Building Trades](#)